telefonicaid/fiware-facts/README.rst

 GEi overall description
 =======================
-Policy Manager is called Bosun.
+Bosun GEri is the reference implementation of Policy Manager GE.

 Bosun GEri offers decision-making ability, independently of the type of resource (physical/virtual resources, network, service, etc.)  being able to solve complex problems within the Cloud field by reasoning about the knowledge